haoxy97/I-ReaxFF/README.md

 MolecularDynamics.ipynb: shows how to do molecular dynamics with the IRFF-MPNN model.
 StaticCompress.ipynb: shows the computation of the static compression of the solid nitromethane.
-(The .py files have the same content as .ipynb files, but supplied as runnable python file)
+(The .py files have the same content as .ipynb files, but supplied as runnable python file) To run all test files, just using commond like "python test.py".

 ## Requirement
  the following package need to be installed